CodeYourFuture/curriculum/content/js1/blocks/percentages/index.md

     2='Construct simple expressions to represent a calculation'
 +++

-Let's begin with this problem.
+Let's begin with this problem:

 > Given a _decimal number_ I want to convert it into a _percentage format_.